barryclark/jekyll-now/_posts/2018-12-12-CNCF-graduated.md

 ---
 layout: post
 title: "A CNCF Graduated Project Overview - KubeCon CloudNativeCon, Seattle"
-description: "Cheryl Hung, Director of Ecosystem at CNCF, chats with Matt Klein of Envoy about what graduation means for CNCF projects."
+description: "Cheryl Hung, Director of Ecosystem at CNCF, chats with Matt Klein of Envoy about what graduation means for CNCF projects on The New Stack."
 tags:
   - Video
   - "2018"